How to Volunteer with AACN

 Typically, members are involved in the work of AACN in a progression that often begins with service on task forces, subcommittees, committees, and advisory groups.
 Members would then have the service experience to be selected for placement on the ballot for an elected position.
 The Nominating Committee, an elected committee, is comprised of senior leadership in the organization and comes later in the progression.

-Time commitment: Committees generally meet twice a year during the Spring Annual and Fall Semiannual Meetings as well as via regular conference calls.
+Time commitment: Committees generally meet twice a year during the AACN Deans Annual Meeting (formerly Spring Annual Meeting) and the Academic Nursing Leadership Conference (formerly Fall Semiannual Meeting), as well as via regular conference calls.

 Time commitment: Subcommittees generally meet via regular conference calls.

 Task Forces: Task forces are established by the AACN Board of Directors to focus on issues of primary concern to nursing school deans and faculty.
 Recent task forces have prepared action plans and recommendations to address nursing academic progression, the preferred vision of the professoriate, and the vision of nursing education.

 Time commitment: Task forces generally meet once or twice a year during the AACN Deans Annual Meeting (formerly Spring Annual Meeting) and/orthe Academic Nursing Leadership Conference (formerly Fall Semiannual Meeting), as well as via regular conference calls.
 Some task forces require additional in-person meetings.

 Advisory Groups: Advisory groups are established based on strategic priorities of the organization.
 Appointments are typically 1-2 years.

 Time Commitment: Advisory groups meet via conference calls on a regular basis, usually monthly.

 Board of Directors: AACN's Board of Directors governs the organization by setting priorities and taking strategic action.
 Elected board positions include the Chair, Chair-Elect, Secretary, Treasurer and seven Board Members-at-Large